Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ### AzureBlobFSReadSettings
 #### Properties
 * **deleteFilesAfterCompletion**: any: Indicates whether the source files need to be deleted after copy completion.
 Default is false.
 Type: boolean (or Expression with resultType boolean).
-* **enablePartitionDiscovery**: bool: Indicates whether to enable partition discovery.
+* **enablePartitionDiscovery**: any: Indicates whether to enable partition discovery.
+Type: boolean (or Expression with resultType boolean).
 * **fileListPath**: any: Point to a text file that lists each file (relative path to the path configured in the dataset) that you want to copy.
 Type: string (or Expression with resultType string).
 * **modifiedDatetimeEnd**: any: The end of file's modified datetime.
 Type: string (or Expression with resultType string).
 * **modifiedDatetimeStart**: any: The start of file's modified datetime.
 Type: string (or Expression with resultType string).